-- We will deliver targeted engagement with staff, patients, carers and the wider community. - We will do this through a poster campaign and through local community groups, developing staff webinars, working with our volunteers and engaging with community networks. - We will engage using a mixed mode approach of face to face conversations and workshops and harnessing digital technology.
+- We will deliver targeted engagement with staff, patients, carers and the wider community. - We will do this through a poster campaign and through local community groups, developing staff webinars, working with our volunteers and engaging with community networks. - We will engage using a mixed mode approach of face to face conversations and workshops and harnessing digital technology

-Increasing Compliments and Our target for 2022/23 is increase compliments recommendation rates by 15%
+Increasing Compliments and Our target for 2022/23 is increase recommendation rates compliments by 15%

-- We will update the Datix Reporting system to provide a mechanism for any member of staff to upload and register a compliment at the Trust. - We will maximise awareness with staff through our internal Communications and we will monitor improvement through the Patient, Carer and Public Engagement Steering Group. - ▶ We will report on progress with our target into the Clinical Governance Committee.
+- We will update the Datix Reporting system to provide a mechanism for any member of staff to upload and register a compliment at the Trust. - We will maximise awareness with staff through our internal Communications and we will monitor improvement through the Patient, Carer and Public Engagement steering group. - We will report on progress with our target into the Clinical Governance Committee

-Reducing the number of

-complaints returned from those

-who are not satisfied with the

-response

-- Explore the roll out of surveying patients and carers to gain feedback on the quality of the process and identify areas for improvement - Explore Business Case against benchmarking from other Trusts to expand Complaints Team and service function (if required) to meet National Complaints Standards Framework. - Produce regular thematic reports on reopened complaints to identify reasons and areas for action/need for additional training.
+Reducing the number of complaints returned from those who are not satisfied with the response Our target for 2022/23 is 15% We will do this by: Explore the roll out of surveying patients and carers to gain feedback on the quality of the process and identify areas for improvement Explore Business Case against benchmarking from other Trusts to expand Complaints Team and service function (if required) to meet National Complaints Standards Framework.
+Produce regular thematic reports on re- areas for action/need for additional train